-1. In the case of a merger: all the undertakings
+- a.
+In the case of a merger: all the undertakings involved; - b.
+In the case of an acquisition of exclusive

-involved;

-- In the case of an acquisition of exclusive control: the person or undertaking acquiring control; - In the case of the creation of a joint venture: the persons or undertakings that will exercise joint control over the relevant entity; - 4.
+- control: the person or undertaking acquiring control; - In the case of the creation of a joint venture: the persons or undertakings that will exercise joint control over the relevant entity; - d.
 In the case of an acquisition of joint control: the persons or undertakings that will exercise the joint control.

-Joint notifications must be submitted by a common authorized representative.
+Joint notifications must be submitted by a common authorized representative, except in cases of conflict of interest.